 Such tax-free fuel circumstances include the use of farm equipment, certain boats, trains and airplanes.
 In some cases, individuals and businesses that purchase fuel for one of those purposes can even claim a tax credit.

 That possibility has led to improper claims for the fuel tax credit and earned it a place on the IRS' 2015 Dirty Dozen tax scams list.

-The false fuel tax-credit claims generally come in two forms, says the IRS.
+The false fuel tax-credit claims generally come in 2 forms, says the IRS.
 An individual or business may make an erroneous claim on their otherwise legitimate tax return.
 Or an identity thief may claim the credit in a broader fraudulent scheme.